fahidjavid/doc-test/docs/tour/add-tour.md

 Provide tour gallery images.

 !!! warning ""
-    The recommended image size is 1366px by 768px.
-You can use bigger or smaller image but try to keep the same height to width ratio.
+    It is recommended to upload bigger images like 1200px by 800px or even bigger.

 ![img](../img/tour-gallery.png)